GeneralProducts/day-of-code/_posts/2018-09-22-what-is-css.md

   h1 {
     color: red;
+    font-family: sans-serif;
   }
 {% endhighlight %}

 Refresh the browser page.
-You expect the colour of the heading to go red, right?
+You expect the colour of the heading to go red, and the font to change style, right?
 But it's not changed.
 What has gone wrong?
 Let's debug the problem.

 ## Debug the problem